587 Results

 A Wicked Good TimeIn the Spotlight“You’re gonna be pop-u-lar!”
 Step into the magical world of Wicked as we listen to the hit Broadway soundtrack, explore the captivating storyline, and debate the ultimate question: Who is truly wicked—Elphaba or Glinda?
 We’ll talk about our favorite songs, share insights about the characters, and dive into the show’s powerful themes.
 Projects include designing costume sketches, singing karaoke hits, hosting a Glinda vs. Elphaba debate, and making friendship bracelets.
 Get ready for a musical adventure that will “defy gravity!”SummerFun!
 2026 -

 AI Advantage Workshop: Beyond the BasicsTechnology, Finance & CareerIf you’ve used ChatGPT, Claude, or Gemini for emails or brainstorming, there’s a lot more these tools can do.
 This small-group, hands-on workshop is for those ready to go beyond the basics and make GenAI a true partner in their work.
 Practice techniques that separate casual users from confident, capable ones: build multi-step prompts that solve problems; create custom GPTs, Gemini Gems, or Claude Projects tailored to your goals; and use GenAI to test ideas, analyze options, and tackle complex challenges.
 You’ll leave with a personalized GenAI workflow to use immediately, saving time, sharpening decisions, and boosting creativity—perfect for anyone who’s completed AI Made Easy or has similar experience and wants to level up their skills.
 Please note: Smartphones are not suitable for this class.
-Please bring a your fully charge laptop or tablet.Winter 2026 -
+Please bring a your fully charge laptop or tablet.Spring 2026 -

 AI Gaming Maze RunnerSTEM (K-12)Embark on a coding adventure in Scratch and train a charming critter to conquer intricate mazes using the basics of artificial intelligence.
 Learn fundamental programming concepts as you give your critter the ability to make autonomous choices and adapt to new challenges.
 Program it to remember successful paths, navigate locked doors, and solve problems independently—all while having fun and getting a playful introduction to the ideas behind AI and machine learning.
-New coders are welcome.Winter 2026 -
+New coders are welcome.Spring 2026 -

 Abstract PaintingHigh SchoolExplore the power of color, shape, and texture to create striking abstract art.
 Experiment with brush techniques, layered textures, and unexpected color combinations to express ideas, emotions, and personal style without relying on realism.
 Push your creativity, refine your artistic voice, and develop original pieces that reflect your vision.SummerFun!
 2026 -